dataledgerlabs/TxGuard/README.md

 ### <span style="color:#124C89">[Andrés León](https://www.linkedin.com/in/andres-leon-bohorquez/) – Senior Backend Architect and Blockchain Educator</span>

 With over 20 years of experience in backend systems and distributed architectures, Andrés began coding in BASIC at age 11.
 He discovered cryptographic systems and digital payments in 2005 through RipplePay at the Polytechnic University, which sparked his commitment to decentralized infrastructure.
-A professor at CodeCrypto Academy, Andrés is a cornerstone in TxGuard’s architecture—designing scalable systems for tick data ingestion and processing.
+A professor at CodeCrypto Academy, Andrés is a cornerstone in TxGuard’s architecture, designing scalable systems for tick data ingestion and processing.
 **Expertise**: Databases, backend performance, secure systems, distributed ledgers.

 ### <span style="color:#124C89">[Jacky Barraza](https://www.linkedin.com/in/jackybarraza/) – Senior Data Scientist</span>